Targeting options for web push notifications

 Use multiple projects when:

 - your website has a limited number of independent sections that don't change much over time.
 The communications are usually different for each group.
 For example a University may have two distinct projects, one for the communications with students and one for the communications with the professors.
-If you use Pushpad Pro and you have many sections please consider using tags instead, which are a more flexible solution: you can then created saved segments.
+If you have many sections please consider using tags instead, which are a more flexible solution: you can then created saved segments.

 - you need complete separation between different environments.
 For example you may have separate projects for development, staging and production.

 - you have many segments, overlapping segments or segments generated dynamically.
 For example you can track the browsers which visit a page or perform an action on your website, in order to target them later.